ScottMby/ChatterBox/README.md

+**Chatterbox Realtime Chat App**

-Chatterbox is a realtime chat app that has the following features:
+Chatterbox is a real-time chat app that has the following features:
-* User Authenticaiton and Authorization
+* User Authentication and Authorization
 * User Chats and Group Chats
 * Freind Requests and Management

-Chatterbox's Backend uses the following technoglogies:
+Chatterbox's Backend uses the following technologies:
 * ASP.NET Web API
 * SignalR
 * SeriLog